jernejc/slither-phaser-es6/README.md

-# Slither copy made with Phaser
+# Slither copy made with Phaser.io

 While playing around with Phaser, I tried to do a slither.io copy